 - After that you will be asked to provide your security pattern to confirm the reset:

 10. Update Network Driver on Your Windows PC

 You should try to update your Wireless Adapter Driver.
-It it a high probability that it will fix problems with your WiFi connection and you will get your PC connected to Internet.
+It it a high probability that it will fix problems with your wireless adapter and you will hopefully get your PC connected to Internet over WiFi.

 a) First of all, we advise to search for new driver on Microsoft Update servers: